KevinZhang2135/Bitcamp-2025/README.md

 ## Medicine app

+As our loved ones grow older, managing daily medications becomes harder, not just physically, but mentally and emotionally.
 Medicine labels are oftentimes too small to read, especially for seniors.
+It’s easy to forget a dose, especially when juggling multiple prescriptions.

 Scan medicine and prescription and store in MongoDB
+- Name
 - Expiration
-- Daily dose / number per day
+- Daily dose
-- Count
+- Frequency

 What medicine is for
 Voice over
 Reminders
 Contact relatives if not taking prescriptions
-Boxes for each day medicine
 Scan again to read medicine

 React native